 - Have been awarded a BSc in Software Engineering, Computer Science or Computer Engineering or degrees with equivalent skills in the three areas (Software Engineering, Computer Science or Computer Engineering) by an internationally recognized university-level institution.

-- Applicants who have not completed their first level degree yet, but are expected to graduate before July 31st 2017, are allowed to apply to the current call for application.
-However, if selected, to be admitted to the program they will have to provide a copy of the first-level degree certificate before July 31st 2017.
+- For the first call, applicants who have not completed their BSc degree yet, but are expected to graduate before July 31st 2017, are allowed to apply to the current call for application.
+However, if selected, to be admitted to the program they will have to provide a copy of the BSc degree certificate before July 31st 2017.

 - Provide proof of proficiency in English language at level B2.2 (CEFR).